UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 median, which are better represented with other visualizations that we will cover later in the course.

-Bar chart are a good choice for representing individual values, such as the number of people living in a country at a specific point in time.
+Bar charts are a good choice for representing individual values, such as the number of people living in a country at a specific point in time.

 Some summary statistics are displayed as single values, such as counts